fbngrm/zombie-driver/README.md

 In general I think testing on package boundaries as well as core functionality internally is a better approach than just aiming for a certain percentage of coverage.
 Regarding a few error cases, test coverage should be increased though.

+#### Integration tests
-Tests that require and NSQ server use a helper script to start and shutdown a docker instance in the background but stream logs to a file to not obfuscate test log.
+Tests that require a NSQ server use a helper script to start and shutdown a docker instance in the background but stream logs to a file to not obfuscate test logs.
+The log file is located in the `/tmp` directory.

 ##### Testdata
-There is a testdata directory which provides simple real world sample data used in most tests.
+There is a testdata directory which provides simple real world data used in most tests.

 ##### Redis
 Since there are two redis commands used only, I implemented an interface to provide a simple mock in tests.